alexocode/talks/social/you-know-nothing/you-know-nothing.md

 Can be a colleague, blogger, youtuber, etc.

 ^
-Ask yourself: What exactly do you respect about him?
+Ask yourself: What exactly do you respect about them?

 ---
 [.background-color: #47B386]